Roof for House: Types of Roofing Materials

 • Bituminous – in the form of soft and flexible shingles, which is suitable for any configuration of roofs.
 The durability of this material is ensured by a multilayer structure.

 • Polymer – in the form of rolled roofing materials based on polymers and fiberglass.
-This roof is used on both pitched and flat roofs.
+Used on both pitched and flat roofs.

 • Copper – houses covered with this type of roofing are respectable, individual, and noble.
 The material is suitable for use on roofs of any degree of complexity.